A handy reference glossary containing all the gardening terms you need to know when growing organically.

 Acidic: Soil or compost with a pH between 0 and 7.0.
 Sometimes referred to as “sour” soil by gardeners.

 Aerobic: Needing oxygen to survive and grow.
 Almost all animals, including humans, are aerobic organisms as well as most fungi, and many varieties of bacteria.
-Aerobic metabolism or respiration is a process by which organic and chemical compounds are broken down into useable energy by a reaction with oxygen.
-It is a form of chemical combustion that produces heat, water and carbon dioxide as by-products.
 The heat and moisture at the center of a compost pile are the noticeable by-products of bacteria that metabolize aerobically.

 Annual: A plant that completes its full life-cycle within one growing season.